Famous Landmarks in Greece to Visit in All 14 Greek Regions

 Little Legend of the Acropolis of Athens

-Of all the historic landmarks on the Acropolis of Athens, one special landmark is the personal favorite of this writer and this photographer: the Erechtheion.
+Of all the historic landmarks on the Acropolis of Athens, one special landmark is our personal favorite: the Erechtheion.

 The Erechtheion is the Temple of Athena Polias, Protector of the City, with Ionic columns and intricate detailing.